dochy-ksti/docchi/docchi_archiver2/readme.md

 Reading actual files doesn't need to calculate the hash.
 The hash algorithm is MetroHash.

-It is one of the components of the Dochy File System.
+It is one of the components of the Docchi File System.

 ```Rust
 fn main() -> ArcResult<()>{